 Carpal Tunnel Syndrome

-Adelaide Carpal Tunnel Specialist
+Carpal Tunnel Specialist, Adelaide

 Adelaide Shoulder and Upper Limb Clinic is an Adelaide based orthopaedic clinic, offering endoscopic carpal tunnel release surgery.
 Our approach for an optimal outcome will help you decide on the carpal tunnel treatment that is best for you.